MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-reports.md

 appliesto:
   - Microsoft Teams
 ms.reviewer:
-description: Learn how to use the Teams EHR connector virtual appointment report in the Microsoft Teams admin center to get an overview of EHR-integrated virtual appointment usage in your organization.
+description: Learn how to use the Teams EHR integrated virtual visits report in the Microsoft Teams admin center to get an overview of EHR-integrated virtual appointment usage in your organization.
 ---

-# Microsoft Teams EHR connector virtual appointment report
+# Microsoft Teams EHR integrated virtual visits report

-The Microsoft Teams Electronic Health Record (EHR) connector virtual appointment report in the Microsoft Teams admin center gives you a quick and easy way to view Teams EHR-integrated virtual appointment usage in your organization.
+The Microsoft Teams Electronic Health Record (EHR) integrated virtual visits report in the Microsoft Teams admin center gives you a quick and easy way to view Teams EHR-integrated virtual appointment usage in your organization.

 To view the report, you must be a global admin, Teams admin, Global reader, or Report reader.